domrigby/GenericDRL/README.md

 ## Running the program

 Set up the hyperparameters in config.py.
 If you wish too train a model, set learning to True.

+Then simply run main.py with your selected parameters.

 ### Loading a pre-trained model